-Carmen joined the Marines in 2008, inspired by the tradition of military service established by both branches of his family.
-Earning the rank of first lieutenant after training in Virginia and North Carolina, Carmen was deployed to Afghanistan in 2011 where he distinguished himself planning the tactical communications architecture for the Regional Command Southwest.
-His successful work led to a prestigious transfer upon his return to help his new unit strengthen their operations, and in August 2012 he was promoted to captain.
-Carmen’s exceptional work with the Marines to help protect people at home and around the globe is a testament to his remarkable character and strong leadership skills.
+Carmen Green Jr. joined the U.S. Marine Corps in 2008.
+He was deployed to Afghanistan in 2011 where he successfully planned the tactical communications architecture for the Regional Command Southwest.
+In 2012, he was promoted to captain.
+Carmen’s work with the Marines to help protect people around the world is a testament to his remarkable character and strong leadership skills.

 About the Ainslie Award

-After making certain that Posse was standing on its feet, firm, solid, established, and recognized, and after 13 years at the helm of the national board of directors, Michael stepped down.
+After making certain that Posse was standing on its feet, firm, solid, established and recognized, Michael stepped down after 13 years at the helm of the national board of directors.

-As a tribute to his accomplishments Posse established the Ainslie Fund: a $1 million fund—in honor of Michael.
-The fund will permanently endow a portion of the alumni program at The Posse Foundation and institute in perpetuity, The Ainslie Alumni Achievement Award.
+As a tribute to his accomplishments Posse established the Ainslie Fund: a $1 million fund that will permanently endow a portion of the alumni program at The Posse Foundation and institute in perpetuity The Ainslie Alumni Achievement Award.

 The Ainslie Alumni Achievement Award recognizes the outstanding accomplishments of a Posse alumna/us each year with a prize of $10,000.
 The prize will go to a graduate who has achieved success and given back to the world— just like Michael.
 Michael is the very embodiment of the values we seek in our Scholars and Posse will forever be indebted to him.